 Domestic Removal: A house move from and to addresses in the same country, not crossing a country’s border.

-Energy Performance Certificate – also known as an EPC.
-The Energy Performance Certificate is the document provided by the Domestic Energy Assessor.
+Energy Performance Certificate (EPC): The document provided by the Domestic Energy Assessor.
 It provides information on the property’s energy use, energy efficiency and recommendations for improved energy efficiency.
 It rates each property with a performance scale A to G, where A is very efficient and G is the least energy efficient.

 Essentials Box: A box of items fundamental to a house move, such as tea, coffee and a kettle.
 Ask for this to be loaded last and unpacked first, or taken with you in the car.
 Our Moving Day Survival Kit suggests important items for your essentials box.